christa-ux/SilverSmiles/README.md

 </p>

 ### Analysis
-As we can see from the results, almost all participants would rely on an app to help them monitor their health.
-Particularly, an app that provides medication reminders.
-In addition,
+As we can see from the results, 81% of people who participated in the survey would rely on an app to help them monitor their health.
+They would particularly want an app that provides medication reminders.
+In addition, almost 50% of the participants highly value social interaction and community engagement for their well-being.
+76.2% of participants found health and wellness, family/relationships/communications, and personal development the most interesting.
+In second place with 52.4% is cooking/nutrition.
+From the survey results, the SilverSmiles development team designed the app to aid the elderly in taking part in what they find interesting, to better their health and well-being.
+As shown in the user flow and sketches below, the app mainly revolves around old people being able to communicate and talk about cooking, music, and reading.